-There are many ways to incorporate jojoba oil for acne into your regular skin care routine.
-It may be used on its own or as part of a skin care formulation.
+There are many ways to incorporate jojoba oil into your regular skin care routine.
+It can be used by itself or as an ingredient in skin care products formulated for acne.

 Jojoba oil is also a gentle, effective facial cleanser.
-To wash your face with jojoba oil, massage a tiny amount of the oil into your skin, starting from the center and working your way out and around.
-Rinse the oil off with a soft washcloth and lukewarm water, pat dry, then continue your skin care routine.
+Message a small amount of the oil into your skin, starting from the center of your face and working your way out and around.
+Rinse off with a soft washcloth and lukewarm water; pat dry and finish with your regular skin care routine.

 Jojoba oil face mask

-Jojoba oil can be incorporated into a do-it-yourself face mask at home.
+Jojoba oil can easily be made into a DIY face mask.
 Use two to three times per week for best results.

-- In a small bowl, mix jojoba oil and bentonite clay 1:1
+- In a small bowl combine jojoba oil and bentonite clay at a ratio of 1:1

 - Stir until smooth